-We have a lot of experience making all kinds of dies as well as pressing pellets so feel free to send us questions and we'll try our best to answer them over email (firstname.lastname@example.org).
+We have a lot of experience making all kinds of dies as well as pressing pellets so feel free to send us an email with any questions (email@example.com) and we'll try our best to answer them.

 Do you make custom dies?
-Yes we do, just send an email to email@example.com or submit a quotation form with you requirements.
+Yes we do, just complete the quotation form with you requirements.
 Custom dies take a fair amount of machine time and man hours however we try to keep them as cost effective as possible.
 Custom dies start at around $400 and lead time is around 4 weeks.
 You can also send us your own design / CAD drawing or sketch on a napkin.

 What is the max load for my die?
 You can find the max recommended load on the individual product page.
 The steel we use has a very high yield strength of over 80,000 psi or 550 MPa.
 We recommend a 50 % safety margin, loads for each die set should be carefully considered before using the die to ensure safe operation.
 This is of particular concern with the smaller ID dies where you can reach the yield strength of the steel with a few pumps of the hydraulic press.
 Do note that using high pressing force does not guarantee a denser pellet.
 If you press too hard, you will most likely surpass the fracture stress of the compact well before you reach the yield stress of the material.
 The stress in your pellet will concentrate at the top side of your pellet and you will likely see cracking or "capping" at the top of your powder compact.